-The Board Secretary is responsible for maintaining an archive of all official documents pertaining to The People’s Colloquium Inc., including but not limited to Code of Conduct Violation Reports, and all other records that the Colleague Directors deem reasonable or necessary at a regular or special meeting of the Board of Directors.
+The Board Secretary is responsible for maintaining an archive of all official documents pertaining to The People’s Colloquium Inc.

 The Board Secretary is responsible for ensuring that annual filings with the Secretary of State and the Department of Justice are made properly and on time.

 The Board Treasurer is responsible for providing oversight for The People’s Colloquium Inc.’s finances, meaning monitoring donations, income, budget, expenses, and related.